fernandootoni/FernandoOtoni/README.md

 - 👋 Hi, I’m @FernandoOtoni
 - 👀 Looking for opportunities
-- 🌱 HTML, CSS and Javascript, Firebase, jQuery and Bootstrap
+- 🌱 HTML, CSS, Javascript, Firebase, jQuery and Bootstrap
 - 💞️ I’m looking to collaborate on everything i can learn
 - 📫 How to reach me...
 Instagram @fernandootoni, e-mail feer.otoni@hotmail.com